Hassan Katsina: Early life

-Hassan Usman was born on March 31, 1933 in Katsina to the Fulani royal family of the Sullubawa clan.
-His father, Usman Nagogo, was the Emir of Katsina from 1944 to 1981.
+Hassan Usman was born on 31 March 1933, in Katsina to the Fulani royal family of the Sullubawa clan.
+His father, Usman Nagogo, was the 48th Emir of Katsina from 1944 to 1981.
 His grandfather, Muhammadu Dikko, was the 47th Emir of Katsina from 1906 to 1944.

-Katsina was educated at Barewa College.
+Katsina was educated at the prestigious Barewa College.
 He then proceeded to the Nigerian College of Arts, Science and Technology in Zaria.

 Military career

 In 1956, Katsina joined the Nigerian Army.
 As the military was still under colonial control, he trained at the Mons Officer Cadet School and the prestigious Royal Military Academy, Sandhurst.
 Following independence, Katsina rose through the ranks of the military.
-He commandeered troops in Kano and Kaduna, and served as an officer in the intelligence corps in the Congo Crisis receiving the Congo Medal.
-He was viewed as a prominent and senior Northern military officer, with links to the ruling class.
+He commandeered troops in Kano and Kaduna, and served as an officer in the intelligence corps in the Congo Crisis, receiving the Congo Medal.
+He was viewed as a prominent and senior Northern military officer, with close links to the ruling class.

-Coup d'état of 1966
+Coups d'état of 1966

-Following the 1966 Nigerian coup d'état, which resulted in the death of Premier Ahmadu Bello.
-Katsina was appointed Governor of Northern Nigeria.
-He served as a counter balance to the military hardliners led by General Murtala Mohammed, who wanted the region to secede following the death of Ahmadu Bello.
-He participated in the 1966 Nigerian counter-coup which overthrew General Johnson Aguiyi-Ironsi and brought General Yakubu Gowon to power.
-He was later appointed a member of the Supreme Military Council of Nigeria.
+On the day of the January 1966 coup d'état, Katsina — a Major serving as the commander of the Kaduna-based 1st Reconnaissance Squadron — received reports of gunfire at the home of Premier of Northern Nigeria Ahmadu Bello.
+Unaware that Bello had already been killed by Major Chukwuma Kaduna Nzeogwu's putschist group, Katsina ordered Corporal John Nanzip Shagaya and Sergeant Dantsoho Mohammed on a reconnaissance mission into the city where they found Bello's dead police guard along with the corpses of Brigadier Samuel Ademulegun and his wife.
+Within a few days, the coup was successfully repressed and General Officer Commanding Johnson Aguiyi-Ironsi took power as the first military Head of State.
+Upon the installation of the military government, Aguiyi-Ironsi appointed Katsina as the Military Governor of Northern Nigeria; in this office, he accepted the surrender of Nzeogwu — who had seized control of Kaduna during the coup — on 17 January.
+Historian Max Siollun described the appointment as "politically astute" due to Katsina's close ties to the northern political "establishment" that had just lost power after the assassinations of Bello and Prime Minister Abubakar Tafawa Balewa.
+Katsina was promoted to Lieutenant Colonel upon the appointment.

-Katsina stepped into a new position that was in need of strong leadership to calm nerves as a result of the military coup and the death of prominent regional political leaders.
-His government saw anti-Igbo sentiment intensify, resulting in the 1966 anti-Igbo pogrom, during which several cities were engulfed in a series of violent killings in reaction to the coup which resulted in the death of Ahmadu Bello and the introduction of the unitary system of government.
-Many Northerners feared these developments were part of a conspiracy to create an Igbo-dominated nation state.
+As a regional governor, Katsina was an ex officio member of the Supreme Military Council.
+It was due to this office that Katsina played a role in the Unification Decree to turn Nigeria into a unitary state, later revealing that his public support for the decree was a front and that he knew there would be riots in response to its announcement.
+Amid rising anti-Igbo sentiment, the ensuing anti-Unification Decree riots would become the first part of massive anti-Igbo pogroms throughout the year.
+Tensions based on the Unification Decree, grief from the murders of northern leaders in the January failed coup, anti-Igbo conspiracy theories, and other sources rose greatly as misinformation spread across the North rapidly, forcing Katsina to embark on a tour to debunk false rumours that Aguiyi-Ironsi had barred Muslims from making the Hajj.